hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 This document covers the implementation of all necessary components for building a set of generic libraries that provides the operations to sign and verify information using a Threshold Signature Scheme (TSS) and EC Cryptography.

-A threshold signature scheme (TSS) aims to enable a threshold number of participants (shareholders) to securely and efficiently generate succinct aggregate signatures to cryptographically sign and verify signatures in the presence of some corruption threshold in a decentralized network.
+A threshold signature scheme (TSS) aims to enable a threshold number of participants to securely and efficiently generate succinct aggregated signatures to cryptographically sign and verify information in the presence of some corruption threshold in a decentralized network.

 In that scheme, a static public key is produced that doesn't change even when the number of participants in the scheme varies.
 Such property is important for producing proofs that are easily consumable and verifiable by external entities.